-Statistics with R
+Statistics With R

-The course will intently focus on developing mastery of software through practical problem solving.
-Thus, our focus will be on practice rather than its underlying theory.
+The seminar will appeal to academic and business researchers who seek an accelerated and in-depth introduction to a powerful, widely popular, and flexible statistical software package.
+The course will focus on developing mastery of R through practical problem solving.
+Thus, the focus will be on practice rather than underlying statistical theory.
 While basic familiarity with material covered in a first-year undergraduate statistics course will be assumed–such as common probability distributions, hypothesis testing, t-tests, ANOVA, and regression–this will all be re-examined in the context of R.

-Participants receive a bound manual containing detailed lecture notes with equations and graphics, screen shots, examples of R output, and many other useful features.
-The book will greatly facilitate note-taking, comprehension, and retention of key concepts.
+Participants receive a bound manual containing detailed lecture notes (with equations and graphics), examples of computer printout, and many other useful features.
+This book frees participants from the distracting task of note taking.

-Registration and Lodging
+Registration and lodging

 Lodging Reservation Instructions